adamjmurray/chorus.js/README.md

 TODO:
-- Convert Songs to MIDI files
+- Different track follow modes: scale, chords, harmony (all notes in chords), chromatic...
+- Drum tracks should be able to specify a single pitch to use
+  - Just set the pitches property to something like [C4]?
+Melodies should work with pitches and not just Numbers...
+- Octave settings for tracks
+- For chord names, I want to do TRIAD[4].inv(-1) to invert it.
+We need "lazy" inversions because we have not yet assigned a scale.
 - Enhance Section behavior
   - Needs to set a length.
   - Tracks should have an option to loop or do a "one shot"
   - Tracks should have a start time offset option
   - Harmony should have an option to loop or do a "one shot" (last chord continues until the end of the section)
-- Different track follow modes: scale, chords, harmony (all notes in chords), chromatic...
-- Drum tracks should be able to specify a single pitch to use
-  - Just set the pitches property to something like [C4]?
-Melodies should work with pitches and not just Numbers...
 - Melody might need defaultDuration, defaultIntensity options?
 Or event durations/intensities Arrays?
 - Maybe Rhythm (and Melody?) should supoort Iterables for times, pitches, durations, intensities, so we can use the Pattern classes for this stuff!
 They would need to detect end-of-iteration and restart though (potentially depending on other options).